rna-atlas/rna-atlas.github.io/src/anno/T000_cns.rst

-At the first level, we see the separation of medulloblastomas, in :abbr:`T027 MLBLA (Medulloblastoma)` (n = 29), from the rest of :abbr:`CNS (Central nervous system)` tumors :abbr:`T026 CNS A (Central nervous system, mix A)` (n = 894) (Fig. :ref:`CNS1 <fig-cns1>`) Letters in the naming will be used in this setting to distinguish mixed classes that maintain the same composition of their parent class, with the removal of specific subtypes singled out into their sibling classes, as in this case.
+At the first level, we see the separation of medulloblastomas, in :abbr:`T027 MLBLA (Medulloblastoma)` (n = 29), from the rest of :abbr:`CNS (Central nervous system)` tumors :abbr:`T026 CNS A (Central nervous system, mix A)` (n = 894) (Fig. :ref:`CNS1 <fig-cns1>`).
+Letters in the naming will be used in this setting to distinguish mixed classes that maintain the same composition of their parent class, with the removal of specific subtypes singled out into their sibling classes, as in this case.
 Interestingly, we also note the presence of a single pineal parenchymal tumor in :abbr:`T026 (Central nervous system, mix A)`.
-The recursion allows us to observe the emergence of known subtypes from literature at deeper level of this branch [Northcott2012]_.
+Multi-scale clustering allows us to observe the emergence of known subtypes from literature at deeper level of this branch [Northcott2012]_.
 This class further splits into :abbr:`T058 MLBLA G3/G4 (Medulloblastoma, G3 or G4)` (n = 37) (Fig. :ref:`CNS1 <fig-cns1>`), a cluster of mixed G3 and G4 subtypes, with overexpression of *OTX2* (:abbr:`glmQLFTest (edgeR quasi-likelihood negative binomial generalized log-linear model)` :abbr:`logFC (log-Fold Change)` = 3.48, :abbr:`FDR (False Discovery Rate)` = 6.368e-06)